crytic/building-secure-contracts/program-analysis/echidna/README.md

 # Echidna Tutorial

 The aim of this tutorial is to show how to use Echidna to automatically test smart contracts.

-The first part introduces how to write properties for Echidna.
-The second part is a set of exercises to solve.
+Watch our [Fuzzing workshop](https://www.youtube.com/watch?v=QofNQxW_K08&list=PLciHOL_J7Iwqdja9UH4ZzE8dP1IxtsBXI) to learn through live coding sessions.

 **Table of contents:**